Here’s a sample resume we recently produced for a professor in Singapore.

 - Comprehensive involvement in department and college-wide activities.
 Progressive leader adept at identifying and developing potential of students, providing professional and pastoral guidance whenever required

 - Excellent interpersonal skills towards building relationships at all organisational levels

 [This section gives a good helicopter view of the candidate.
-Briefly mentioning about the coyrses you teach, as well as your extra academic functions, will establish a focus of your specialisation.]
+Briefly mentioning about the courses you teach, as well as your extra academic functions, will establish a focus for your specialisation.]

 AREAS OF EXPERTISE